isaacdontjelindell/coinrate/README.md

 coinrate
 ========

-Quickly show the value of the Bitcoins in your Coinbase wallet.
+Quickly show the USD value of the Bitcoins in your Coinbase wallet.

 ####Setup